alanbix/simple_news_client/README.md

 1. If not already there, go inside the project folder: <code>cd simple_news_client</code>
 2. Run tests: <code>flutter test</code>

+## Or
+You can open the project in VS Code and do all the previous stuff from there.
+I have included a launch.json file in the repo so it should be ready to build and run.

 Note: This project was developed with Flutter 3.16.7, if you have compatibility issues, you would propably want to use that version.
 You can use [Sidecick](https://github.com/fluttertools/sidekick) for easy switching between versions.